SCOPE OF THIS CHAPTER

-Nevertheless, an evaluation of the circumstances should be undertaken and include any factors that may require a formal child protection risk assessment (see Threshold Document - Dudley's Thresholds Framework).
+Nevertheless, an evaluation of the circumstances should be undertaken and include any factors that may require a formal child protection risk assessment.
+(See Dudley Threshold Framework).

-Following such an assessment, and if the Local Authority identify the child's welfare and best interests would not be met by a return to the parents' care, the Local Authority may apply for: an Emergency Protection Order, Care Order or a Placement Order.
+Following such an assessment, and if the Local Authority identify the child's welfare and best interests would not be met by a return to the parent / guardian's care, the Local Authority may apply for: an Emergency Protection Order or Care Order; a Placement Order or Adoption Order.

 If the child has been Accommodated for more than 20 days then the decision should be undertaken by the Nominated Manager for 'Ceasing Look After a Child'; if the length of time is fewer than 20 days, then this decision can be undertaken by a Team Manager.

-In all circumstances, any decision that the child should return home should be made on the basis that they are safeguarded and their welfare and best interests will be promoted.
+In all circumstances, any child returning home should be made on the basis that they are safeguarded and their welfare and best interests will be promoted.
 This should take into account the support that can be provided by Children's Services and its partner agencies.